gsheee/Final-Project-1-Grace/Collections.md

 // "clean the house" is now the first item in the list

 let cleanHouse = toDo.remove(at: 0)
-// the item that was at index 0 ("clen the house") has just been removed
+// the item that was at index 0 ("clean the house") has just been removed
 // toDo now contains 5 items, and no "clean the house"
 // the cleanHouse constant is now equal to the removed "clean the house" string